weitzmic/rps_rcav/README.md

 1. `bundle install` (or `bundle` for short)
 1. `rails server` (or `rails s` for short)
 1. Navigate to [http://localhost:3000](http://localhost:3000) in Chrome — there's nothing there but the default Rails welcome screen!
-1. **This is a brand new, untouched Rails application.** All we've done is run the command `rails new omnicalc_params` to generate the basic structure of folders and files you see in your editor's sidebar, and we've added the instructions you're reading in this README.
+1. **This is a brand new, untouched Rails application.** All we've done is run the command `rails new rps_rcav` to generate the basic structure of folders and files you see in your editor's sidebar, and we've added the instructions you're reading in this README.

    **You could generate a brand new Rails app yourself right now by doing the same thing:**